BPLIM/Tools/ados/General/mdata/mdata_userguide.md

 </figure>
 </p>

 Finally, worksheet **vl_marlbl** flags differences in value label *marlbl*.
 Even if we had not defined a new level for *marlbl*, this sheet would signal that the new meta file contains a new value.
 That is the reason why the table presented has four columns, *value*, *desc*, *label_old* and *label_new*.
 In the case at hand, value 2 is only present in the new file (*metafile2.xlsx*) and has value label "2 divorced".
-Please notice that these type of comparison only makes sense for categorical variables.
+Please notice that this type of comparison only makes sense for categorical variables.

-We have seen a small of example of how to use `mdata cmp`.
+We have seen a small example of how to use `mdata cmp`.
 However, so not forget that we only introduced three small changes in the data.
 The comparison performed by `mdata cmp` is exhaustive.
 Every sheet and value in the metadata files are compared.

 We should also be able to combine two meta files.
 And for that we have `mdata combine`.